marcolata/SpaceX_Data_Analysis/README.md

 Folium maps was created to analyze site proximity to infrastructure and a Plotly Dash dashboard for real-time success rate filtering.
 Four classification models (Logistic Regression, SVM, KNN, and Decision Tree) were trained and tuned using GridSearchCV.
 Check SX pdf file for detailed report

+## Author

+Marco Antonio Tafoya Olvera

+Developed as part of IBM Data Science Professional Certificate.
+Feel free to open an issue or submit a pull request with suggestions.